 Militarily, however, the attack was a stunning success.
 Four Japanese fighter groups, needed elsewhere, were pinned down at home, waiting for the next attack.

 Not a single B-25 was lost over Japan.
-One landed in Vladivostok where the crew and airplane were interred by the “neutral” Russians, but they eventually were able to get home.
+One landed in Vladivostok where the crew and airplane were interred by the “neutral” Soviets, but they eventually were able to get home.
 The rest continued on toward China, though without enough fuel to reach their planned destinations.
 Four B-25s made crash landings, but the crews of the others bailed out into darkness as their planes ran out of gas.

 Five of the airmen were killed.
 Eight were captured by the Japanese, two of whom were executed by a military court, and another died in prison.